-These grape molasses cookies or moustokouloura as we call them in Greek, remind me a lot of my childhood.
-My mom always made sure we had some kind of homemade cookies in my house.
-My father had a couple with his coffee in the morning and for the little ones, they were a treat and we used to dip them in our milk.
-Since the cookies don’t have any butter or milk and are vegan, in the past they were very popular during the Lent period.
+These grape molasses cookies, or moustokouloura as we call them in Greek, bring back so many childhood memories.
+My mom always made sure we had some kind of homemade cookies in the house.
+My dad would enjoy a couple with his morning coffee, and for us little ones, they were a special treat and we loved dipping them in our milk.
+Since these cookies don’t contain any butter or milk and are completely vegan, they were especially popular during the Lent period alongside orange flavored koulourakia and olive oil cookies.

-As a new mom, I enjoy making these grape molasses cookies with the help of my little one.
-She loves adding the ingredients to the bowl and then shaping the cookies.
-I will admit that it’s still a skill that she needs to master but what matters is having a good time, right?
+Now, as a mom myself, I love making these grape molasses cookies with the help of my little ones.
+They enjoy adding the ingredients to the bowl and shaping the cookies.
+I’ll admit, shaping them is still a skill they are learning, but what matters most is having fun together, right?

-They are very easy to make, you will ony need 15-20 minutes to mix the ingredients and shape them.
-The recipe makes a big batch, around 35-40 cookies and they can last for up to two weeks at room temperature.
+They’re very easy to make and you’ll only need about 15–20 minutes to mix the ingredients and shape them.
+The recipe makes a generous batch of around 35–40 cookies, and they’ll keep well for up to two weeks at room temperature.

 What is Grape Molasses